 Overall, we feel that Ivacy's apps are polished in terms of their appearance.
 There are also no performance issues.
 However, this VPN should be more transparent about what you get from each of those apps, as some of its marketing messages can be misleading.

 How Well Do Ivacy's Web Browser Extensions Work?

-Ivacy offers Web browser extensions for Chrome, Firefox, and Edge.
+Ivacy offers a Chrome extension, along with an Edge and Firefox extension.
 Let's talk about how those extensions look, as well as what to expect from them.

 In many ways, these extensions replicate what's available in Ivacy's apps.
 That means you'll find three tabs on its home screen, called 'Purposes,' 'Quick Connect,' and 'Locations.'

 You switch between those tabs by clicking on the bottom part of Ivacy's interface.
 The rest of its UI is dedicated to searching for a server and connecting to one.